 The top plate of the triple octopod is used to mount the instrument onto the telescope, the middle plate is used to mount the hull on and the bottom plate is used to mount the CCD controller onto the instrument.
 Two different interface collars are used to attach HiPERCAM onto the rotator of the WHT and GTC, and place the instrument at the correct distance from the respective telescope focal planes.

 Left: Schematic of the HiPERCAM data acquisition system.
+Centre: Schematic of the HiPERCAM communication links at the GTC.
 Right: HiPERCAM electronics cabinet at the GTC.
 From top to bottom row: pressure displays for CCDs 1-4, flow rate display (left) and pressure display for CCD5 (right), NGC PSU, TEC controller for CCDs 1-3, TEC controller for CCDs 4-5, ESO rack PC.

 The HiPERCAM data acquisition system (DAS) is detector limited, i.e. the throughput of data from the output of the CCDs to the hard disk on which it is archived is always greater than the rate at which the data comes off the CCDs.
 This means that the instrument is capable of running continuously all night at its maximum data rate without ever having to pause for archiving of data.